 Contractor: Alvin E Benike, Inc.

 Description: The building faces west and is a two story buff and red colored brick, glass and concrete structure.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of the city to the northwest of the courthouse.
 The west front has a glass panel entrance on the first story and glass panel section on the second story.
 On the east section is the one story red colored brick section.
 The building was formerly a school and is named as the Government Services Building.

 N – Goodhue County